 To facilitate deepened knowledge about SRHR and HIV among project key stakeholders and further in the rest of the local communities through an extensive local community mobilization, information and engagement process suggested by the strategy of this project.

 To facilitate easier access to SRHR services in Masvingo province through mobilizing and supporting the setting up of structures for SRHRs and HIV and Aids, to come closer to the communities that are commonly not sufficiently reached.
-The services will include knowledge hubs, Guidance, counseling, Contraceptives, HIV testing, PrEP (Pre exposure support)PEP (Post exposure support) and ARVs.
+The services will include knowledge hubs, Guidance, counseling, Contraceptives, HIV testing, PrEP (Pre exposure support), PEP (Post exposure support) and ARVs.

 To facilitate a policy context that is aware, prioritizes and puts into place plans & resources for youth’s free and safe access to SRHR, HIV information and services at local community level through running an advocacy campaign and mobilization of key strategic stakeholders on this issue.